Close evaluation of layer potentials in three dimensions: Introduction

-We precisely define the close evaluation problem for the double and single-layer potentials in Section \ref{sec:close-eval}.
-In Section \ref{sec:local-analysis}, we derive the asymptotic behavior of the contributions to these layer potentials made by a small region of the boundary containing the point where the kernels are peaked.
+We precisely define the close evaluation problem for the double and single-layer potentials in Section \ref{sec:close-eval}. {We present in Section \ref{sec:prior} some prior quadrature methods for the close evaluation problem}.
+In Section \ref{sec:local-analysis}, we derive the asymptotic behavior of the contributions to {the double and single-}layer potentials made by a small region of the boundary containing the point where the kernels are peaked.
 By doing so, we find a natural numerical method to evaluate these nearly singular integrals.
-This numerical method is given in Section \ref{sec:numerics}.
+This numerical method is given in Section \ref{sec:numerics}{, and improvements for the single-layer potential are considered in Section \ref{sec:extension}}.
 Several examples demonstrating the accuracy of this numerical method are presented in Section \ref{sec:examples}.
 Section \ref{sec:conclusions} gives our conclusions.
 The details of the method we use to rotate the integrals in spherical coordinates is given in \ref{sec:rotation}.